SwissDataScienceCenter/renkulab-docker/README.md

 ## Development

 Build with Docker by running `docker build -t <name:tag> .` in the directory of the image you would like to build.
-Note that on arm-based systems (e.g.
-Apple M1/M2) you may need to use the flag `--platform=linux/amd64` for the build because `git-lfs 3.2.0` is not available for the arm architecture.

 ## Adding renku to your own images